Banff vs Canmore • Which Town is Better For Your Vacation?

 Banff

 There are a wide variety of hotels, lodges, and even hostels in Banff.
-Prices in Banff tend to be higher and of lesser value.
+Prices in Banff tend to be higher and of lesser value than Canmore.
 This is due to the higher demand and strict laws that leave many buildings more dated, as Parks Canada has to approve nearly all construction that happens in Town.
-While it seems a new accommodation option pops up every year or two, most hotels are older in Banff.
+While a new accommodation option seems to pop up every year or two, most hotels in Banff are a bit older.

-That being said, there are tons of properties in Banff with lots to offer visitors.
-Most of the accommodation in Banff is in the center of town on Banff Avenue, which makes walking to restaurants, bars, and shops very easy.
+That being said, there are many properties in Banff with lots to offer visitors.
+Most of the accommodation is in the center of town on Banff Avenue, which makes walking to restaurants, bars, and shops very easy.

 If you’d like a vacation rental in Banff, you are more limited, and only a number of self-contained units with kitchens are available for rent on sites like Airbnb.
 Short-term rentals that are available are typically around Tunnel Mountain, which is a little way outside of town.
 If you have a car and are willing to drive, Banff has more options for log cabin rentals.
 Our favorites are Storm Mountain Lodge and Baker Creek near Castle Junction.